ArnoStar/SillyCord/README.md

 ![Edit your profile](./docs/images/Capture8.PNG)

 As you can see my profile is really cool.
 But enough talking about me, let's talk to my friend!
 You want to know his name?
 Of course you want to know his name!
 His name is Loris, he's my best friend!
-And I've created an acount for him, because that what does a real friend.
+And I've created an account for him, because that what does a real friend.
 Now let's add him.

 ![Add contact page](./docs/images/Capture9.PNG)